The Tooth and the Nail

-The narration of the plot consisted of the beginning of the murder trial at the start of the film, which lasted all the way to the conviction of the murderer while including in flashbacks narrating the past events that occurred and led to the occurrence of the depicted murder case and trial.
+The film portrays a murder trial through its conclusion, while including in flashbacks showing the past events that led to murder and trial.

 Plot

 A murder case happens in a stone mansion in Seoul, sometime in the late 1940s after Korea was freed from Japanese colonialism.

 Before the case, there is a circus magician named Lee Seok-jin, who was famous nationwide for his extraordinary skills.
 One day, he met a woman named Jung Ha-yeon, and after saving her from an unpleasant incident, they build up a friendship, which eventually evolved into romance and love.
 Subsequently, due to her beautiful looks, the circus master recruited Ha-yeon to perform on stage with Seok-jin, who became her partner in every magical performance.
 Later, both Seok-jin and Ha-yeon married and Ha-yeon became pregnant.

 One day on a bus, by chance, Seok-jin saw Ha-yeon on a street passing a letter to a woman.
 He enquired her what is it, and she said she merely helped a passer-by to pick up a thing.
 Afterwards, Seok-jin and Ha-yeon went to the capital Seoul on a new contract for further performances.
 Later, after a performance and while alone in a hotel they lived in, Seok-jin noticed a bag belonging to Ha-yeon was hidden under their bed, and uncovered a rectangular copper plate from the bag, which resembled a tool to make fake cash notes.
 When Seok-jin asked her about it, Ha-yeon said that during the Japanese colonial period of Korea, a man under the Japanese name Shigeru Okamoto approached her uncle, who was a copper metalsmith, and paid him a huge sum to manufacture the copper plate.

 Shortly after Ha-yeon's uncle finished the task, he was killed, presumably by Okamoto for the copper plate, which Ha-yeon found buried under a tree in her house.
 The Japanese police and Okamoto also repeatedly probed Ha-yeon over the whereabouts of the copper plate, which led to her having to hide it and ran off from these people.
 Sensing that Ha-yeon's life will still be in danger and she will still be silenced even if she handed over the copper plate to Okamoto, Seok-jin went down wanting to contact Okamoto to stop him from getting near his wife, as he earlier received a letter from Okamoto who ominously stated he will find Ha-yeon.
 Unfortunately, just as Seok-jin waited for the phone call, Ha-yeon was being pushed to her death by someone, presumably Okamoto.